Proton

 • Security key: Security keys, also known as hardware keys, help prove your identity when you’re logging in to an account, app, or device.
 This allows you to sign in to your account using a physical key, such as a YubiKey(new window), which resembles a thumb drive.
 If you choose to use a 2FA key with your Proton Account, for example, you must plug in your key every time you sign in.

-• Time-based one-time passwords: You can use an authenticator app on your smartphone to generate six-digit passwords that regenerate every 30 seconds to keep codes fresh and make unauthorized access to your accounts difficult for potential attackers.
-Using TOTP can be inconvenient, however, as it involves entering a code in a short period of time.
+• Time-based one-time passwords (TOTP): You can use an authenticator app on your smartphone to generate six-digit passwords that regenerate periodically to keep codes fresh and make unauthorized access to your accounts difficult for potential attackers.
+Some password managers, including Proton Pass, have built-in 2FA code generators.

-Text messages are considered the least secure of 2FA options, as they are vulnerable to SIM-swapping attacks.
-SMS is unencrypted and insecure, making it easier for hackers to intercept 2FA codes.
-If there are multiple 2FA methods offered, SMS should be avoided.
+• SMS messages: While convenient and user-friendly, text messages are considered the least secure of 2FA options.
+They’re vulnerable to SIM-swapping attacks, and SMS is unencrypted and not very secure, making it easier for hackers to intercept 2FA codes.
+If your account offers an alternative 2FA method, you should avoid SMS.

 Best practices for online security